medricr/the_shifting_dark/The_Shifting_Dark.md

 ## _2.3: The Hekate_
 ### _Upon encountering the ship for the first time:_
-> The Hekate tumbles lazily end over end in an infinate spiral.
+> The Hekate tumbles lazily end over end in an infinite spiral.
 The sleek, black vessel would be virtually invisible against the blackness of space if not for the running lights, which pulse a pale blue every 30 seconds.
 The lights inside the craft are off, and your ship's lights glance off of the viewports set into the sides of the hull.
 You can see that at least one part of the ship has suffered explosive decompression, and as the blown out room tumbles into your view, the inside is illuminated.
 Everyting is blackened, as if there has been a fire or an explosion, and you can _just_ barely see that the door to this room was welded shut from the inside.
 The main airlock seems to be in tact, however, and the mechanical overrides appear undamaged by asteroids or other debris.

 **Notes:**
 - The players may, at this point attempt to scan or probe the ship in some fashion.
 In this case, refer to one of the secrets and clues entries in _Section 3: Tables & Lists_